Article I Offices

 Schools intending to require prepayment for their tournament(s) must announce so at scheduling or in its official tournament bid to the Board of Trustees.

-D. Meals
+D. Meals.

-Starting on January 1, 2019, tournaments that occur on Friday and Saturday must provide at least dinner on Friday and breakfast and lunch on Saturday at no cost.
-Tournaments not providing dinner or lunch will be fined $10 per team per meal not provided.Tournaments not providing breakfast will be fined $5 per team.
-Revenues collected in the above way will be set aside for the provision of financial assistance to individuals who cannot afford food at tournaments that do not provide it, to be administered by the Equal Opportunity Facilitator Committee.
+Tournaments are required to provide meals during all times when the majority of competitors are scheduled to be present.
+This includes breakfast before 10 AM, lunch between 10 and 3, and dinner later than that.
+Tournaments not providing dinner or lunch will be fined $10 per team per meal not provided.
+Tournaments not providing breakfast will be fined $5 per team.
+Revenues collected in the above way will be set aside for the provision of financial assistance to individuals who cannot afford food at tournaments that do not provide it, to be administered by the Board of Trustees.
 Tournaments may appeal to the board for an exemption to this fee one (1) week in advance of their tournament.
 In the event that the board grants the exemption, the decision must be brought to a vote at the next meeting of the body.
 The decision of the board may be overturned by a two-thirds vote of the body, in which case the tournament would be retroactively required to pay the fine described above.
 The body may provide its own exemption in case of a denial by the board with a simple majority vote.

 Tournaments shall, as a portion of registration forms and documentation, ask that teams indicate the dietary restrictions of their competitors, observers, and judges.
 Teams may also inform host schools of dietary needs via other means of communication at least 24 hours prior to the tournament start.
 In the event that a tournament plans to offer or offers meals irreconcilable with the dietary needs of competitors or judges, the host team must provide a cash or monetary stipend to any affected individual whose dietary needs, as indicated during registration or communicated to the host school prior to the close of registration, are not accommodated.
-Host teams shall be responsible for proactively distributing the stipend to qualifying debaters independent of the debaters themselves contacting the host school or the Equal Opportunity Facilitator Committee.
+Host teams shall be responsible for proactively distributing the stipend to qualifying debaters independent of the debaters themselves contacting the host school or the Board of Trustees.
 Tournaments should distribute this stipend prior to meals whenever possible and when known dietary restrictions exist.
 Teams not proactively providing the stipend to affected persons will be fined the average cost of registration at their tournament.
-Revenues collected in the above way will also be set aside for the provision of financial assistance to individuals who cannot afford food at tournaments that do not provide it, to be administered by the Equal Opportunity Facilitator Committee.
+Revenues collected in the above way will also be set aside for the provision of financial assistance to individuals who cannot afford food at tournaments that do not provide it, to be administered by the Board of Trustees.
 This requirement shall only apply to debaters, judges, and non-host tournament staff indicating their dietary restrictions during registration or who communicate them to the host school at least 24 hours before the start of the tournament.

 E. Novice Tournaments